Teachers' Lounge

 Learn more about how to select the right accreditation program.

-With the approval of new Oklahoma Human Services rules, all 5-star child care programs must obtain accreditation from a Child Care Services (CCS) approved national accrediting organization to maintain their current rating.
+Oklahoma Human Services rules state that all 5-star child care programs must obtain accreditation from a Child Care Services (CCS) approved national accrediting organization.

 National accreditation is the highest level of certification child care providers can receive.
 Maintaining high standards through accreditation benefits child care providers and improves outcomes for children.